Vinay08sharma/WebdriverIO-E2E/ReadMe.md

 ## Pre-requiste

-Below tools need to be installed on you system
+Below tools need to be installed on your system

 - NodeJs
 - chrome